elegant-scipy/elegant-scipy/markdown/ch6.markdown

 matrix multiplication.
 As we noted in the preface and in Chapter 5, in previous versions of Python, you would need to use the function `np.dot`.)

-In order to obtain the degree-normalized Laplacian, Q, we need the inverse square root of the D matrix:
+In order to obtain the degree-normalized Laplacian, $Q$, we need the inverse square root of the $D$ matrix:

 ```python
 Dinv2 = np.diag(degrees ** (-.5))
 Q = Dinv2 @ L @ Dinv2
 ```

-Finally, we are able to extract the x coordinates of the neurons to ensure that highly-connected neurons remain close: the eigenvector of Q corresponding to its second-smallest eigenvalue, normalized by the degrees:
+Finally, we are able to extract the $x$ coordinates of the neurons to ensure that highly-connected neurons remain close: the eigenvector of $Q$ corresponding to its second-smallest eigenvalue, normalized by the degrees:

 ```python